- Safety Guide & Disclaimer

 - 75x15mm 5v 6cfm blower fan

-- USB cable/toggle switch (some kits include a USB fan speed controller and a USB adapter instead
+- USB cable/toggle switch (newer kits include a USB fan speed controller and a USB right-angle adapter instead)

 - 3D-printed fan carrier